The major UK diving organisations have a medical declaration system. The background to this is described below:

 The previous system had faults.
 The medicals were rarely performed by doctors with diving medicine expertise, and had little predictive value for the future.
 Divers are really being certified fit to dive immediately after being seen by the doctor, and the best guess is that they probably would not run into problems for the next 1, 3 or 5 years or indefinitely (unless there were a new medical problem) depending on the type of certificate issued.
 A frequent complaint from divers had been the considerable variation of the cost of the medical.

 Dr Stephen Glen, a member of the UKSDMC (the previous title of the UKDMC), and his colleagues (Steven White and Dr James Douglas, Fort William) studied the safety of diving medicals with the full participation of the Scottish Sub Aqua Club (SSAC) members, around 3000 members.
 In this study it was found that the questionnaire part of the form was the most useful way of screening members to see if further assessment was required.
 The routine medical examination added little and SSAC members, whose answers to the questionnaire identified problems, could then be seen by diving doctors, and benefit from more appropriate assessment including specialist investigation if required.
-The results of the study were put forward for consideration by the UKSDMC after publication in the British Journal of Sports Medicine resulting in the UKSDMC recommending the existing Sports Diving Medical be changed to take account of this evidence.
+The results of the study were put forward for consideration by the UKSDMC after publication in the British Journal of Sports Medicine resulting in the UKSDMC recommending the existing Recreational Diving Medical be changed to take account of this evidence.

 The Medical Declaration System works as follows: